In the Media

 Control of Life and Death in Melanoma

-Malignant transformation of melanocytes produces one of the most treatment resistant malignancies in man.
-We have identified a transcriptional network that regulates melanoma cell survival and proliferation as well as melanocyte differentiation during development.
-Using diverse methods including mouse models, human tumor expression arrays and cellular assays, we examine mechanisms through which melanoma cells evade death, with the goal of improving therapy.
-Studies include preclinical and clinical analyses of novel melanoma treatments.
-We also study the role of UV in pigmentation responses and carcinogenesis, since this potentially offers novel approaches to skin cancer prevention.
+Malignant transformation of melanocytes produces one of the most treatment- resistant malignancies in human cancers.
+We have identified a transcriptional network that regulates melanoma cell survival and proliferation and melanocyte differentiation during development.
+Using diverse methods— including mouse models, human tumor omics, and cellular assays— we examine mechanisms through which melanoma cells evade death with the goal of improving therapy.
+Studies include preclinical and clinical analyses of immunotherapy mechanisms and other novel melanoma treatments.
+Finally we discovered that UV triggers production of endorphin in skin, leading to sun-seeking behavior.
+We have also identified vitamin D as evolutionary driver of this response, leading to potentially important implications for opiate addiction.

 MITF Transcription Factor Family in Development and Cancer

 MITF is a helix-loop-helix factor homologous to Myc, whose mutation in man produces absence of melanocytes.
 MITF acts as a master regulator of melanocyte development and is targeted by several critical signaling pathways.
 Recently, members of the MITF family have been discovered as oncogenes in a variety of human malignancies, particularly sarcomas of childhood.
-Their roles in cancer as well as strategies to target them therapeutically are under active investigation.
-Detailed mechanistic studies focus on transcription factor interactions with chromatin, particularly positioned nucleosomes.
+We are currently investigating their roles in cancer as well as strategies to target them therapeutically.
+Detailed mechanistic studies focus on transcription factor interactions with chromatin, and epigenetic control of gene expression.

 Lab Members